TypeDreamMoon/DreamFlow/README.md

 - `MakeTextFlowValue`
 - `MakeGameplayTagFlowValue`

-It also exposes Blueprint delegates for:
+And it exposes Blueprint delegates for:

 - `OnFlowStarted`
 - `OnFlowFinished`